THIS MODULE CAN BE TAKEN AS PART OF THE ADVANCED DIPLOMA PROGRAMME

 This intricate module will explore the equine head, neck and TMJ.
 This vitally important region of the horse, affected by tack, dentistry and gadgets every day, requires isolated attention.
 As such, students will delve into the anatomy, physiology and common conditions (pathological, neurological, functional and mechanical) that affect this region, in addition to dental considerations.
 So that practitioners may effectively assess and treat, as part of a truly integrated approach.

-This includes: Taught online content, one and a half day practicum, assessment, assignments and self-directed learning and practice.
+This includes: Taught online content, a practical workshop, assessment, assignments and self-directed learning and practice.

 - Anatomy of the head, TMJ and hyoid (including osteology, myology and arthrology)